|Nutritional Guidelines (per serving)|

 Mix together oil, lime juice salt, oregano, and cumin.

 Using a large pair of grilling tongs and a folded piece of paper towel, apply several coats of oil onto grill grates.

 Immediately start brushing about 1/2 of lime-oil mixture onto the potatoes, turning them over until they are all coated in seasoning mixture.
 Place onto grill and cook for a few minutes.
 Reduce temperature, or move to a cooler part of the grill and continue grilling until done.
 Brush with remaining lime-oil mixture during the cooking process.
 Sweet potato fries should be soft through the middle, but firm enough to hold together.

 Once cooked, remove from grill and arrange onto a platter.
 Serve with a dipping sauce or aioli of your liking.
 These also go really well as a side dish to grilled fish, chicken, pork, and even hamburgers.

-Leftovers can be stored in an airtight container and reheated in the oven.
-They will not retain its crispiness, but they will still be quite delicious.
+- Leftovers can be stored in an airtight container and reheated in the oven.
+They will not retain their crispiness, but they will still be quite delicious.